kazurayam/inspectus4katalon-sample-project/docs/index.md

 -   It compiles a report in HTML where you find multiple sets of **Previous** / **Diff** / **Current** images & HTMLs of the web site taken at different timing.

 -   The current screenshots are compared to the latest previous set as default.
-You can choose the baseline to which the current screenshots are to be compared.
-For example, you can compare the current to the one that were taken 3 hours ago; or to the one taken at 18PM last night; or to the one taken at the end of last month.
+But you can choose the baseline to which the current screenshots are to be compared.
 You can specify the baseline by a single line of code.
+For example, you can compare the current to the one that were taken 30 minutes ago; or to the one taken at 3 hours ago; or to the one taken at 18PM last night; or to the one taken last in the last month.

 -   By Chronos-Diff, you can compare the pages of a single Web site at different timing.
 By Chronos-diff, you can make sure if the Web site is healthy after a work that involves any changes in software, database, hardware and/or network.